-The architecture of FH-Dedup can be seen in Figure 1.
+The architecture of the system can be seen in Figure 1.
 It has 3 main components: Clients, which hold the chunks (in plaintext) that will be later sent and stored in the server.
-The Server (or SS), which contain the encrypted data of the clients, and the Enclave that runs in the server.
+The Server, which contains the encrypted data of the clients, and the Enclave that runs in the server.